The Plight of Addicted Mothers

 At Little Creek Lodge, we work to empower young men on their path to recovery.
 But some of our residents are fathers, too – and their wives, girlfriends, and partners are also struggling with addiction.
 If the mother was taking drugs while she was pregnant, the child could be born with something called neonatal abstinence syndrome (NAS), a condition affecting babies who were exposed to certain drugs while in utero.

 Much of the news about opioid addiction has focused on its victims (more than 70,000 people in 2017), the drug companies, and law enforcement’s response.
 Other stories – like this special report by TIME– focus on the effects the crisis is having on other family members.
 The tide is beginning to turn when it comes to opioids, and more and more people are fighting for education and professional counseling services to help their loved ones on the path to recovery.

-Unless, it seems, the addict is a pregnant woman or a mother.
-The new legislative push for pregnant women addicted to drugs is prison.
+Unless it seems, the addict is a pregnant woman.
+The new legislative push for pregnant women addicted to drugs in prison.